ThyssenKrupp CEO sees Alabama plant sale closing in Q2

-FRANKFURT (Reuters) - Germany’s ThyssenKrupp (TKAG.DE) expects the sale of its steel processing plant in Calvert, Alabama to ArcelorMittal ISPA.AS and Nippon Steel (9810.T) to close in the coming months, according to its chief executive.
+FRANKFURT, Feb 14 (Reuters) - Germany’s ThyssenKrupp expects the sale of its steel processing plant in Calvert, Alabama to ArcelorMittal and Nippon Steel to close in the coming months, according to its chief executive.

 “Closing of the Alabama deal, we believe this can be done in Q2,” Heinrich Hiesinger told analysts during a conference call after the German industrial group published quarterly financial results on Friday.